“Sustainability” is becoming meaningless

 Yet few offer proof, transparency, or even simple insight or reports on what they’re truly doing behind the scenes.
 With everyone using the word and so few supporting their statements, the term is losing its weight.
 It’s becoming overused.
 Redundant.
 Almost meaningless.

-Sustainability deserves better than being just another marketing buzzword.
+Sustainability deserves better than being just another marketing buzzword, often used in tandem with a slew of greenwashing terms.

-So how can we communicate that sustainability matters when the word itself is becoming obsolete, used as casually among brands as simply claiming they “care about their consumers”?
+So how can I, how can we—as consumers, professionals, humans—communicate that sustainability matters when the word itself is becoming obsolete, used as casually among brands as simply claiming they “care about their consumers”?

 Focus on actions, not labels.
 Be transparent.